asyncjs/async-website/_posts/2013-08-22-server-sent-events.md

 published: true
 ---

-Server-Sent Events (AKA `EventSource`) is a light-weight, HTTP-compatible alternative to WebSockets.
+Server-Sent Events (aka `EventSource`) is a lightweight alternative to WebSockets, for pushing real-time messages to connected browsers.

-In this talk you'll learn the simple API and protocol for pushing events from Node or PHP to web browsers.
-This is the key to building pages that automagically update in real time (notifications, chat, collaborative editing, news tickers, twitter stream, etc.)
+In this talk, you'll learn the simple API for pushing events from Node or PHP (or any other server) to web browsers.
+This is the key to building pages that automagically update in real time (notifications, chat, collaborative editing, news tickers, social media streams, etc.)

-[Kornel Lesiński][kornel] is a London-based web developer who participated in designing Server-Sent Events at <abbr>WHATWG</abbr>.
+[Kornel Lesiński][kornel] is a London-based web developer who participated in designing the Server-Sent Events specification at the <abbr title="Web Hypertext Application Technology Working Group">WHATWG</a>.

 [kornel]: http://kornel.lesinski.name